 The Crowded Boardroom: When the long tail collides with hierarchy – a true story.

-This not a random picture, it is how I envision the government.
+This not a random picture, it is how I envision the government, the Canadian federal government.
 Each ship is a department or agency.
 The ships have commanders with considerable authority.
-Communication at a distance is very bad, (they did it with flags).
-Groups of ships are supposed to work together and sometimes they do so effectively, but collaboration is difficult with many strong egos and conflicting agendas.
-My hope is that we can use the current enthusiasm for all things digital, to get better at working together.
+Communication at a distance is very bad, (they did it with flags, we do it today with email and private conversations).
+Groups of ships are supposed to work together and sometimes they do, but collaboration is difficult with many strong egos and conflicting agendas.
+The current administration wants the public service to be more efficient and outcome focused, something I can very much agree with, but have also heard before.

-The goal of this post is to try and share some of the lessons from an extraordinary experience that I (and many of you) have been part of for more than a decade now.
+The goal of this post is to try and share some of the lessons from an extraordinary experience that I and many others were part of some time ago.
 The experience was leading the collaborative tools team that created GCpedia and GCconnex across the Government of Canada (2007-2010).

-My journey began with the 2000 tech bubble burst and the ride that preceded it ended.
+This part of my professional journey began with the 2000 tech bubble burst and the ride that preceded it ended.
 Looking for new consulting challenges I looked to government and found a world of opportunity for improvement.
 Over the next few years, I undertook dozens of interesting projects in a variety of departments that eventually led to a three-year executive interchange appointment that changed my life, and I dare say, changed the Government of Canada.

-When my interchange ended and I realized that this was a career highlight that would be difficult to surpass.
+When my interchange ended, I realized that this was a career highlight that would be difficult to surpass.
 So I wrote a paper about it.
 The paper reflects on the origin story of what is certainly one of the most successful government collaboration platforms in existence.
-I started to update it, but other things keep getting in the way so I am sharing it again now in its original form.
+In the paper, I look at how the project managed to transcend cultural and institutional barriers to change.
+My hope is that as we embark on the next round of public service renewal the lessons of the past will help improve our odds at success.

 Reading it today I am struck by a few things: